sacridini/Awesome-Geospatial/README.md

 * [LANDSAT-Download](https://github.com/olivierhagolle/LANDSAT-Download) - Automated download of LANDSAT data from USGS website.
 * [USGS API](https://github.com/kapadia/usgs) - USGS is a python module for interfacing with the US Geological Survey's API.
 * [som-tsp](https://github.com/DiegoVicen/som-tsp) - Solving the Traveling Salesman Problem using Self-Organizing Maps.
+* [Centroids]9https://github.com/lyzidiamond/centroids) - This application reads a valid geojson FeatureCollection and returns a valid geojson FeatureColleciton of centroids.

 ## Java